A Dai-Yuan-type Riemannian conjugate gradient method with the weak Wolfe conditions: Dai--Yuan-type Euclidean conjugate gradient method and its Riemannian generalization

-Therefore, our strategy is to define a new $\beta_k$ as $\check\beta_k$ using \eqref{mybeta}, not using \eqref{newbeta}.
+Therefore, our strategy is to define a new $\beta_k$ using \eqref{mybeta}, rather than \eqref{beta_revised}.
 Furthermore, similar to the Fletcher--Reeves-type Riemannian conjugate gradient method proposed in \cite{sato2013cg}, we use the scaled vector transport $\mathcal{T}^0$ associated with the differentiated retraction $\mathcal{T}^R$ only when $\mathcal{T}^R$ increases the norm of the search vector.
-We propose a new algorithm as follows.
+We now propose a new algorithm as Algorithm \ref{CGMDY}.